 Tabitha has been involved in trial observation missions in cases where HRDs are facing legal challenges as a result of their human rights work.
 She has been involved in research projects to assess the situation HRDs, and engaged with different stakeholders at national, regional and international levels to ensure their protection.
 She has also previously worked with refugees and displaced persons.

-Prior to joining DefendDefenders, Nicolas spent several years working with human rights organizations at the national and international levels.
+Prior to joining DefendDefenders, Nicolas spent several years working with human rights organisations at the national and international levels.
 He advised Cambodia’s oldest human rights NGO, the Cambodian Human Rights and Development Association (ADHOC).
-In Geneva, he worked for the International Federation for Human Rights (FIDH) as the organization’s Representative to the UN.
-He also worked with Civil Rights Defenders and the United Nations Development Programme (UNDP), lectured at the Royal University of Law and Economics in Phnom Penh, Cambodia, and conducted research on Rwanda’s genocide and political violence in Kenya.
-Nicolas studied at Sciences Po Strasbourg, France and holds Master’s Degrees in International Law and International Relations from Paris 1 Panthéon-Sorbonne University and Geneva’s Graduate Institute of International and Development Studies, respectively.
+In Geneva, he worked for the International Federation for Human Rights (FIDH) as the organisation’s Representative to the UN.
+He also worked with Civil Rights Defenders and the United Nations Development Programme (UNDP), and lectured at the Royal University of Law and Economics in Phnom Penh, Cambodia and the International Institute of Human Rights (IIDH) in Strasbourg, France.
+He conducted research on Rwanda’s genocide and political violence in Kenya.
+Nicolas studied at Sciences Po Strasbourg and holds Master’s Degrees in International Law and International Relations from Paris I Panthéon-Sorbonne University and Geneva’s Graduate Institute of International and Development Studies, respectively.

 Bernard joined DefendDefenders as the Logistics Officer for DefendDefenders’ Great Lakes Region project.
 Before joining the organisation Bernard worked at the Ministry of Internal Affairs’ National I.D Project as a Verification Officer, and at the National Water and Sewerage Cooperation as a Procurement Assistant